alanorth/twentysixteen-cyrillic/README.md

 ![Screenshot](/screenshot.png?raw=true "Screenshot")

 The default fonts used in Twenty Sixteen are Merriweather, Montserrat, and Inconsolata, none of which have support for Cyrillic.
-I've replaced these with Fira Sans and Fira Mono, two modern, open-source fonts with great Cyrillc coverage.
+I've replaced these with Fira Sans and Fira Mono, two modern, open-source fonts with great Cyrillic coverage.

 # License
 Copyright (C) 2016 Alan Orth